green-arrow/react-firestore/README.md

 ##### render

 > function({}) | _required_

+This is the function where you render whatever you want based on the state of the `FirebaseDocument` component.
+The object provided to the `render` function contains the following fields:

 | property  | type            | description                                                                                                                                                                                |
 | --------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |